U.S. judge declines to stop North Carolina's election law changes

 The groups who challenged the law included the National Association for the Advancement of Colored People and the American Civil Liberties Union.

-"Today is not the end of the fight to stop these discriminatory measures, which make it harder for all North Carolinians to vote," said Chris Brook, legal director of the ACLU of North Carolina Legal Foundation.
+"Today is not the end of the fight to stop these discriminatory measures, which make it harder for all North Carolinians to vote," said Chris Brook of the ACLU of North Carolina Legal Foundation.
 "We are disappointed in the court's ruling but heartened that the government's efforts to avoid a full trial in this case were rejected."

+Richard Hasen, professor of law and political science at the University of California, Irvine, wrote on his blog that he found it significant the court rejected evidence that the legislature passed its laws out of a racially discriminatory intent.

+A provision of the law requiring voters to show photo identification at the polls does not take effect until 2016.